 What Happens If Your Bedroom Is Not Humid Enough?

 Low humidity in your bedroom can affect your sleep because the lack of moisture can cause several symptoms, including dry or itchy skin, irritated sinuses, nosebleeds, and a scratchy throat.
+Knowing the ideal humidity for a baby is also important.

 How to Add Humidity to Your Bedroom